 Serves to select multiple beams by a rectangle.
 The feature is useful if you want to

-Acts as Escape key and is useful on touch screens—which are not equipped by a keyboard—to
+Acts as Escape key and is useful on touch screens—which are not equipped with a keyboard—to

 Removes selected beams or selected loads.
-You want rather to use Delete key (assuming you have a keyboard).
+Assuming you have a keyboard, you want rather to use the Delete key.

 Defines cross-sections and assigns them to beams.
 First, a section has to be defined and saved.
 Once the section is saved, it may be used.

-It is common in structural analysis that effect of shear is not taken into account when evaluating reactions/deflections, thus Ash is optional.
-Shear area depends on type of used section: eg. solid section, I-beam, hollow section; refer to other sources if you are unsure.
+It is common in structural analysis that the effect of shear is not taken into account when evaluating reactions/deflections, thus Ash is optional.
+Shear area depends on the type of used section: e.g. solid section, I-beam, hollow section; refer to other sources if you are unsure.

-You likely want to use bulk mode if the model is a truss: select by rectangle desired diagonals of the truss, then activate the function and click on any beam from the group.
+You likely want to use bulk mode if the model is a truss: select by rectangle desired diagonals of the truss, then activate this function and click on any beam from the group.

 This dialog serves to

-The feature is useful if you want to remove more previously placed loads all at once.
+The feature is useful if you want to remove more loads at once.

 The first mode (Run it): if activated, click on nodes or beams to remove loads acting on them.

-In order to keep the user interface simple, you won't be able to move a load entered on a node and you won't be able to change a uniform load to a linear one.
+In order to keep the user interface simple, you won't be able to move a load entered on a node.
+Also, you won't be able to change a uniform load to a linear one.
 In such cases, remove the load and enter a new one.